BillJr99/Ursinus-CS173/_pages/Projects/proj-final.md

 You will use git or another version control system to coordinate between your team.

-Finally, prepare as a team a project presentation using a screencast (such as [Screencast-O-Matic](https://screencast-o-matic.com/)) that you will share with the class for final presentations.
-Alternatively, you may choose to present to a live class audience, as time permits.
+Finally, prepare as a team a project presentation that you will present live to the class for final presentations.